apache/hudi/website/blog/2021-08-18-virtual-keys.md

 (BLOOM, etc) in future releases.

 ## Supported Operations
-Good news is that, all existing operations are supported for a hudi table with virtual keys except the incremental query support.
+All existing features are supported for a hudi table with virtual keys, except the incremental queries.
 Which means, cleaning, archiving, metadata table, clustering, etc can be enabled for a hudi table with virtual keys enabled.
-So, if one's requirement fits into this model, would recommend using virtual keys as it reduces the storage overhead.
+So, you are able to merely use Hudi as a transactional table format with all the awesome table service runtimes and platform services, if you wish to do so, without incurring any overheads associated with support for incremental data processing.

-## Code snippet
+## Code Samples
-We can go through our quick start and see how it plays out when virtual keys are enabled.
+Let's go through our quick start and see how virtual keys work in practice.

 ### Inserts
 ```